Esri/arcgis-runtime-samples-android/java/viewshed-location/README.md

 ## How to use the sample

 Use the seek bars on the bottom of the screen to change the properties of the viewshed and see them updated in real time.
-To move the viewshed, long press on the screen and drag your finger.
+To move the viewshed, double touch and drag your finger across the screen.
 Lift your finger to stop moving the viewshed.

 ## How it works